-Baking is possible with both Mobile Wallet and Desktop Wallet, however the process differs between the two.
+Baking is possible with Concordium Wallet for Android, Concordium Legacy Wallet, and Desktop Wallet, however the process differs between them.
 The overviews below give a brief description of the process.

 If you plan to be a baker, Concordium recommends using the Desktop Wallet.